AlexanderAlatorreGovea/clothing-store/README.md

 # clothing-store
-This is a full stack web application with basic routing with express/ payments wit stripe and user authentication.
-I may make more changes as I learn more about the backend.
+This is a full stack web application made with the MERN stack that connects to the stripe API.